JulianAburrow/FilmReference/ReadMe/ReadMe.txt

 Most PageModel classes in the FrontEnd project inherit from a custom class called FilmReferencePageModel, which in turn inherits from PageModel.
 This does very little in this application other than provide the context.
-If it was required to perform auditing on the creating and amendment of data FilmReferencePageModel is be an ideal place to trap the Id if the current user and pass it to the context so that the Id will be accessible to any code you might want to write as an override to SaveChangesAsync to automate the recording of the audit data.
+If it was required to perform auditing on the creating and amendment of data FilmReferencePageModel is be an ideal place to trap the Id of the current user and pass it to the context so that the Id will be accessible to any code you might want to write as an override to SaveChangesAsync to automate the recording of the audit data.

-(I can show this in action in another project if required).

-Enjoy!

-Feel free to make changes, suggestions, (constructive) criticisms and whatever else comes to mind.
-Please just bear in mind that although I have been developing for twenty years or so I am still (relatively) new to .Net Core!

 Julian Aburrow